BAMresearch/masterdata-checker/README.md

 ## Installation
 Once that you have fulfilled all the requirements above, no more installation is needed, you can just run the main script to start using it:

+First, clone or download the repository code (and unzip it in case is compressed).
+Then, go to the main project folder an do the following:

 From command line:
 - ``python masterdata_checker.py``